peoplepattern/slate/source/includes/_aggregate_api.md

 - `twitter`
 - `youtube`

-This endpoint supports both HTTP POST and HTTP GET calls.

 ## Aggregate Profiles

-Get aggregate insights for a set of profiles by submitting their social profile identifiers to the Pdb.
+Get aggregate insights for a set of profiles by submitting their social profile identifiers to the PDB.
 Aggregate data is returned for both demographic and psychographic attributes.

 ### Resource URI

 `/aggregate`

-#### Json Schema
+### Json Schema

 type                     | schema URL
 -------------------------|-----------